-NUR 5220 - Advanced Adult Health II across the Lifespan Credits: 3
+NUR 5220 - Advanced Adult Health II across the Lifespan

 Students analyze theories and research that predict or explain health alterations in body defenses; alterations in neurological function; alterations in body fluids and electrolytes; and alterations in hormonal control, metabolism and nutrition.
 Examination of current trends in practice and related ethical/legal issues.
-The course emphasizes research-based nursing interventions concerned with primary, secondary, and tertiary care of individuals in these client populations.
+Emphasis on research-based nursing interventions concerned with primary, secondary and tertiary care of individuals in these client populations.